Chirudc/End_to_End_Azure_Data_Engineering_Medallion_Architecture_Project/Car Sales Azure Data Engineering Medallion Architecture Project/Readme.md

    - Implement monitoring and error-handling mechanisms.

 ## Post-Execution Analysis
-- The **Gold tier** will hold fully processed, analytics-ready data upon pipeline completion.
+- The **Gold Layer** will hold fully processed, analytics-ready data upon pipeline completion.
 - This structured dataset can be leveraged for **business intelligence, visualization, and predictive analytics**.